nosarthur/qc101/qubit.rst

 In the chapter, we have seen a few important single-qubit gates.

-The Pauli X matrix is actually a gate since it is unitary (actually all Pauli matrices are both Hermitian and unitary, thus could be gates)

-.. math:: X = \begin{bmatrix} 0 & 1 \\ 1 & 0\end{bmatrix}

-It is the equivalent of NOT gate in classical computing.

 The Z rotation essentially gives rise to the so-called phase shift gate

 .. math:: U_\phi = \begin{bmatrix} 1 & 0 \\